IcyJan/csgo-server-config/docs/install.md

 ![install image 11](install/11.png)
 1. Select 'Mods&Plugins'
 2. Activate SourceMod and Deactivate cSay
-3. Add yourself as an Admin (add your teammates by adding their steamIDs [steamIDfinder](https://steamidfinder.com/))
+3. Add yourself as an Admin by adding your information and clicking add(add your teammates by adding their steamIDs [steamIDfinder](https://steamidfinder.com/))
-4. Download the custom configuration [here]](https://github.com/IcyJan/csgo-server-config/archive/master.zip) and then upload it by drag and drop to your server
+4. Download the custom configuration <a href="https://github.com/IcyJan/csgo-server-config/archive/master.zip" target="_blank">here</a> and then upload it by drag and drop to your server
-5. Save teh cahnges at the bottom
+5. After the upload finished save the changes at the bottom
 6. Go Back to the overview
 6. And start your server
 ---